alasdairforsythe/capcode/README.md

 Decoding:
 - The C characterToken makes the following 1 UTF8 glyph uppercase
-- The T titleToken makes the following 1 UTF8 glyph titlecase (for special glphs that have distinct uppercase & titlecase)
 - The W wordToken makes all characters following this uppercase until a WordSeparator reached
 - The B beginToken makes all glyphs uppercase until the next E endToken

 Encoding:
-- Any titlecase glyph is to be lowercased and proceeded by T titleToken (for special glphs that have distinct uppercase & titlecase)
 - 3 or more CapitalWords in sequence are lowercased and begin with B beginToken and end with E endToken, e.g. THE QUICK BROWN -> Sthe quick brownE
 - 1 or 2 CapitalWords in sequence are each proceeded by W wordToken, e.g. THE QUICK -> Wthe Wquick
 - If 2 or more letters at the end of a word are uppercased, and its followed by 2 or more CapitalWords, insert B beginToken just before the 2 or more letters, E endToken after the CapitalWords and lowercase all in between, e.g. tHE QUICK BROWN -> tShe quick brownE